KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 SC does not take this approach.
 Instead the ImageData object that the filter engine receives will have the dimensions of the host Cell where the filter results will be applied.
 When a dev-user applies a filter to a `10px x 10px` Block entity, and a Wheel entity with radius `10px`, both appearing on a `100px x 100px` Cell, the ImageData objects presented to the filter engine will include a data Array containing (`100 x 100 x 4 = 40,000`) elements.

 Consider the situation where both the Block and Wheel entitys have the same `pixellate` filter applied to them.
 The pixellate primitive function, as part of its work, will generate a set of objects containing the location details (the data Array indexes) for the pixels contained in each of the tiles required to generate the effect.
 It calculates this locations data across the entire ImageData, and stashes the results in the SC workstore.
-Thus while the calculation may happen for the first entity the primitive functions encounters, for every other entity on that Cell using the same filter the primitive function only needs to retrieve those calculated results from the workstore - and this remains true even if the Block or Wheel entitys subsequently change their dimensions, scale or position.
+Thus while the calculation may happen for the first entity the primitive function encounters, for every other entity on that Cell using the same filter the primitive function only needs to retrieve those calculated results from the workstore - and this remains true even if the Block or Wheel entitys subsequently change their dimensions, scale or position.

 > **tl;dr:** SVG filter regions are (often) tied to the elements to which the filter is applied.
 SC filter regions are tied to the Cell on which their effects appear.